MCombess/Plant_Health_sens_spec_workflow/README.md

 Script for plotting both these outputs is provided.

 # (3) S3 File.xlsx
 Output statistics from model runs from (1) prsented in the paper (individuals and distributions) with mean squared error values, and details of the prior probability distributions.
+This now contains data on the runs presented in the final manuscript with misspecified ture disease prevalence prior estimates.

 # (4) Visualising output errors_Feb25.R
 Script to visualise the model error estimates by model priors - reads file output_errors_feb25.csv